kaquidilla/employee-attrition/README.md

 # employee-attrition
-Create a machine learning model that predicts employee attrition Please do inform me of any improvements I can make for this project.
+Create a machine learning model that predicts employee attrition. <br>
+Please do inform me of any improvements I can make for this project.